YOUR COMMUNITY MENTAL HEALTH SERVICE FOR KENSINGTON & CHELSEA, QUEEN’S PARK AND PADDINGTON

 Advice and guidance on a range of issues including benefits, debt, housing and signposting to specialist support services

-Groups, social events and activities bringing people together to support and learn from each other
+Groups, social events and activities bringing people with similar experiences together to support and learn from each other

 Advice and guidance on looking for work, staying in work, and improving employability skills

 Support and activities that help you to take care of your own mental, emotional and physical wellbeing

 Coming out to the Peer Support meet-ups reduces my isolation